-Preheat oven to 375°.
-Line baking sheets with parchment paper or silicone liners.
+Prepare.
+Preheat your oven to 375°F and line baking sheets with parchment paper or silicone liners.

-Drop dough by rounded tablespoonfuls, 2 inches apart, onto prepared baking sheets.
-Bake 10-12 minutes.
-Cool on pan for 2-3 minutes, then remove to wire racks to cool completely.
+Bake.
+Bake the cookies for 10 to 12 minutes.
+Let them cool on the pan for 2-3 minutes, then transfer to wire racks to cool completely.

-Combine all ingredients in a medium bowl.
-Using an electric mixer on low speed, beat until combined.
-Then, increase mixer speed to high, and beat until light and fluffy.
+Make the filling.
+Combine all of the filling ingredients in a medium bowl.
+Use an electric mixer on low speed to beat them until they’re combined.
+Then, increase the mixer speed to high, and continue to beat until the filling is light and fluffy.

-Spread about 1 tablespoon of filling over the bottom side of half of the cookies.
-Top with remaining cookies so that the bottoms of the cookies are facing the filling.
+Finish.
+Spread about a tablespoon of filling over the bottom sides of half of the cookies.
+Top with the remaining cookies so that the bottoms of both cookies are sandwiching the filling.